Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Local Second-Order Coding Rates

 \subsection{Second-Order Asymptotics for a Given Angle of Approach}

 Here we study the second-order behavior when a point on the boundary is approached from a given angle, as was done in Tan-Kosut~\cite{TK12}.
-If $\eps<\frac{1}{2}$ (resp.\ $\eps>\frac{1}{2}$), we approach a boundary point from inside (resp.\ outside) the capacity region.
 We focus on the most interesting case in Theorem \ref{thm:local}, namely, case (ii) corresponding to $\rho\in(0,1)$.
-Case (iii) can be handled similarly, and in case (i) the angle of approach is of little interest since $L_2$ can be arbitrarily large or small.
+Case (iii) can be handled similarly, and in case (i) the angle of approach is of little interest, since $L_2$ can be arbitrary.